pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 Você sabe quem será convidado?

-Item.
 4.10.
 Voz Passiva com o condicional simples "Would"

 Would + be + PP